kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 - `networkURL` - the Kin blockchain node URL
 - `networkPassphrase` - a network ID used to distinguish between different blockchain networks; this is hashed into every transaction ID

-`1acd` in the example is an `appId`, a 4-character string that will be added automatically to each transaction to identify your application. `appId` must contain only digits and upper and/or lowercase letters.
+`1acd` in the example is an `appID`, a 4-character string that will be added automatically to each transaction to identify your application. `appID` must contain only digits and upper and/or lowercase letters.
 String length must be exactly 4. `appID` is automatically added to transaction memos.
+You may choose not to provide `appID` when creating `KinClient` instance.
+In that case, The SDK wont append the `AppID` prefix to the transaction memo.
+As a rule of thumb, you almost always want to provide your `appID`.

 ### Managing Accounts